Repalle

 Repalle is a town in Bapatla district of the Indian state of Andhra Pradesh.
-The town is one of the 12 municipalities in Bapatla district and the headquarters of Repalle mandal under the administration of Bapatla revenue division.
+The town is one of the 12 municipalities in Bapatla district and the headquarters of Repalle mandal under the administration of Repalle revenue division.
 It is situated near Krishna River in the Coastal Andhra region of the state.

 History

 The name Repalle is actually formed from two words: Revu (river or bank of the river) and Palle (village).
 Originally known as Revupalle, the name has evolved to Repalle over time.

 Geography

 Repalle is located at 16.01°N 80.51°E. It has an average elevation of 7 m and situated 10.62 km.
-The nearest towns are Tenali, Bapatla in the Guntur district, and Machilipatnam in the Krishna district.
+The nearest towns are Tenali in the Guntur district, Ponnur, Bapatla in the Bapatla District and Machilipatnam in the Krishna district.